openshift-kni/kni-enhancements/enhancements/cnf-update-reference-config-hub-side-templ.md

 * Update one of the SNO development validation repos to use the hub side templating reference configuration

-* Update the siteConfig CRD to include the desired configuration under a new optional **site-data** section.
+* Update the siteConfig CRD to include the desired configuration under a new optional **siteConfigMap** section.
   * with this new addition, SiteConfig will support maintaining per-site data that will be used in hub side templating.
-  * an alternative to populating the **site-data** section in the SiteConfig CR is to hold site-specific template data in the ZTP GitOps repo, as ConfigMaps (this template data will be synced to the hub cluster).
+  * an alternative to populating the **siteConfigMap** section in the SiteConfig CR is to hold site-specific template data in the ZTP GitOps repo, as ConfigMap(s) (this template data will be synced to the hub cluster).
-    * using the new **site-data** section enables the user to keep all the site specific configuration in one CR rather than maintaining SiteConfig and per-site ConfigMaps in Git.
+    * using the new **siteConfigMap** section enables the user to keep all the site specific configuration in one CR rather than maintaining SiteConfig and per-site ConfigMaps in Git.
-  * if the user wants to update any site specific configuration, they can do so by modifying the corresponding data under the **site-data**.
+  * if the user wants to update any site specific configuration, they can do so by modifying the corresponding data under the **siteConfigMap**.
-    * the SiteConfig Generator will update the ConfigMaps on the hub cluster with the new configuration
+    * the SiteConfig Generator will update the ConfigMap on the hub cluster with the new configuration
   ```yaml
   apiVersion: ran.openshift.io/v1
   kind: SiteConfig